Puerto Ricans desperate for water after Fiona's rampage - KESQ

 Fiona dumped roughly two feet of rain on parts of Puerto Rico before blasting across the eastern Dominican Republic and the Turks and Caicos Islands.

-Swelled to Category 4 force, the storm was on a track to pass close by Bermuda late Thursday or early Friday and then hit easternmost Canada by late Friday, according to the U.S. National Hurricane Center.
+Swelled to Category 4 force, the storm was on a track to pass close by Bermuda early Friday and then hit easternmost Canada by early Saturay, according to the U.S. National Hurricane Center.

 The storm played havoc with Puerto Rico’s electrical grid, which had been patched but never fully rebuilt after Maria caused a blackout that lasted 11 months in some places.